Small Town Museums Reveal Historical Photos

 LOCAL HISTORY MUSEUMS ARE CHANGING THEIR WAYS

 These grass-roots (and often under-resourced) museums are now publicly displaying historical photographs on their websites and social media platforms, using tools such as Facebook photo albums.
-A quick online review of Beaver County museums reveals thousands of historical, organizational, and community-oriented photographs are now available to the public on Facebook:
+At the time of this writing, a quick online review of Beaver County museums reveals thousands of historical, organizational, and community-oriented photographs now available to the public on Facebook:

 Little Beaver Historical Society = 2,146 images